kunalj101/python_intro_hackathon/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:c7f91e389f
 ## Create a String

 Strings can simply be defined by use of single ( ‘ ), double ( ” ) or triple ( ”’ ) inverted commas.
 Strings enclosed in triple quotes ( ”’ ) can span over multiple lines.
-Please note that Python strings are immutable, so you can not change the contents of a string.
+Note that Python strings are immutable, so you can not change the contents of a string.

 ```{python}
 String =" String elements can also be accessed using index numbers, just like lists"